gbmhunter/blog/content/programming/version-control-systems/git/git-quickstart-guide/index.md

 # Remove remote push location added in previous command (in this case origin)
 $ git remote rm origin

+# Delete local branches that are not present on remote
+$ git remote prune origin
+$ git remote prune origin --dry-run # Only list them, don't delete

 # Push to Github repo added in above command
 $ git push origin